SATAY-LL/SATAY-jupyter-book/_sources/Introduction.md

 ---
 **Unit testing continous integration** ✨
 ^^^
-Unit testing implemented in the main functions to make the pipeline more maintanable and prevent crashes when customizing it.
+Unit testing implemented in the main functions to make the pipeline more maintanable and to prevent crashes when customizing it.

 ---
 **Multiple files analysis** 🎁